ayazhankadessova/KidPaint_Network/README.md

 ## TODO:

+- [ ] clear the drawing check
+- [ ] Cannot see clear button -> fix it (can only see when full windown)
+- [ ] Create new studio -> check if it is working

+## TODO 2:

+- [ ] Add new Features

+## Less important:

+- [ ] Make methods more efficient -> less arrays, faster
+- [ ] Can we make the method reusable?
+- [ ] Fix UI - > Studio Choosing Panel
+- [ ] Display Studio name on top

+## Issues:

+1. [x] Load: Saves only 40x30, not 50x50
+2. [x] Bucket coloring out of borders
+3. [x] send sketch data out of bounds
+4. [x] disconnect
+5. drew smth already, for somebody who connected later. also get smth that was there earlier

+- download current stash

+## DONE:

 - [x] Create draft connection
 - [x] ask username
 - [x] make it so when we know the username, we can add it as in the beginning, to know who is messaging